hesamzkr/distributed-file-system/README.md

 - one master node port forwarded.
 Also on network with chunkservers and redis-master.
 - x chunk servers depedning on the docker-compose.yml file

+## How to Use

+After following the steps in the [How to Run](#how-to-run) section, you can use the client to interact with the system.

 Open http://localhost:8000/docs to see the client API documentation.
-Using the interactive documentation you can use the client to interact with the system.
+Using the interactive documentation or any other http client send requests to the file system's client to interact with the system.